someflydays/recap-and-forecast-bot/README.md

 pip install -r backend/requirements.txt
 ```

-3. Start the LangGraph server by running these commands from the `recap-and-forecast-bot/backend/` directory:
+3. Start the LangGraph server by running this command from the `recap-and-forecast-bot/infrastructure/` directory:
 ```
-uvicorn -m langgraph_server.main:app \
-  --reload --host 0.0.0.0 --port 8001
-  --config ./langgraph.json
+docker compose up graph
 ```
 Then navigate to http://localhost:8001 in a browser to access the graph API.